 Soldiers in the field and sailors at sea would set their Enigma machines’ rotors to the same as the person sending a message.
 They would copy seemingly random letters via Morse Code from the radio.
 The Enigma operator would then key in each “random” letter and write down the resulting letter that was lit up on the machine.
 Each key press on the keyboard would turn a rotor one step and provide a new, different path for the electricity to flow inside the machine.

-Thanks to the work of British mathematician Alan Turing, the Allies developed The Bombe, a top-secret electronic computer used to quickly try every possible combination of letters in order to crack the Enigma code.
-The Bombe was an incredible feat of engineering and the first electronic computer.
-However, because The Bombe was classified, the University of Pennsylvania’s ENIAC was publicly given the crown of “first computer.”
+Thanks to the work of British mathematician Alan Turing, the Allies developed The Bombe, a top-secret electronic machine used to quickly try every possible combination of letters in order to crack the Enigma code.
+This gave the Allies the ability to quickly read German encrypted messages and help win the war.
+The Bombe was an incredible feat of engineering and the predecessor of the first true electronic computer named Colossus.
+Colossus was used to crack the Lorenz cipher which was an even more complex than Enigma.
+However, because Colossus was classified, the University of Pennsylvania’s ENIAC was publicly given the crown of “first computer.”

 The Enigma remains perhaps the most popular encryption device in history.
 There are countless stories of other encryption techniques, but none has intrigue and impact that the German Enigma had during World War 2.
 What follows will guide you through the creation of your very own Enigma machine.